-Since they can be administered at home, allergy drops, or Sublingual Immunotherapy (SLIT), avoid taking time off from work or school for regular office visits to your Austin allergist that are necessary for allergy shots.
-They are also very convenient for people who travel and cannot get to the doctor’s office for regular allergy shot visits.
-This method is also pain-free.
+Since you can administer them at home, allergy drops, or Sublingual Immunotherapy (SLIT), avoid time off work/school for regular weekly office visits to your Texas allergist that are required by shots.
+This is convenient for people who travel are unable to make regular trips to the allergist's office for allergy shots.
+Also some may like the pain free administration.

-In the latest meta-analysis, conducted by the well-known Cochrane Review (2009), more than 2300 patients being treated with sublingual immunotherapy had a significant reduction in symptom scores and medication use for both asthma and allergies with no harsh reactions or anaphylaxis.
-Allergy drops are endorsed by the World Health Organization (WHO) and the ARIA (Allergic Rhinitis and it Impact on Asthma) guideline.
-Click here to learn more
+In the most recent meta-analysis, conducted by the well-known Cochrane Review (2009), more than 2300 patients on sublingual immunotherapy had a significant reduction in symptom scores and medication use for both asthma and allergies with no harsh reactions or anaphylaxis.
+Allergy drops are endorsed by the World Health Organization and the Allergic Rhinitis and its Impact on Asthma (ARIA) guideline.
+Learn more

-SLIT stops allergic reactions instead of just hiding the symptoms, which is all some medications do.
-This is an effective treatment for allergies because it is used daily and the onset of action happens quickly, usually within four weeks.
+Sublingual Immunotherapy eliminates allergic reactions, as opposed to masking symptoms like some medications do.
+This method is effective for treating allergies because it is used daily and its onset of action can be faster (within four weeks).
 Allergy drops produce fewer unfavorable reactions than shots.

-The idea behind any kind of immunotherapy, which includes allergy shots and drops, is to subject the body to a tiny amount of the substances that cause allergies.
-Over a several month period, those concentrations will increase and a decrease in symptoms will occur.
+The idea behind any kind of immunotherapy, including allergy drops and allergy shots, is to expose the body to a manageable portion of allergy-causing substances.
+Over a several month period, there will be an increase in those concentrations and there will be a decrease in symptoms.

-Most often, patients report of either itching or tingling in the mouth, or some swelling under the tongue.
+Most reported reactions complain of tingling or itching in the mouth or mild swelling under the tongue.
 These reactions occur during the first few days of treatment in up to 40% of all patients.
-We suggest treating with an antihistamine and taking the same dosage of drops until the reaction no longer occurs.
+Our recommendation is treating with an antihistamine and keeping on the same dose of drops every day until the reaction no longer occurs.

-Though uncommon, some other adverse reactions may include nausea, stomach pain, and wheezing in asthmatic patients.
-Severe allergic reactions, such as anaphylaxis, are extraordinarily rare and are much less common than with allergy shots.
+Though uncommon, some other adverse reactions may include stomach ache, nausea and wheezing in patients who suffer from asthma.
+Anaphylaxis, and other severe allergic reactions, are extremely rare and much less common than in patients taking allergy shots.
 Because of this, allergy drops are safe to administer at home.

-Patients suffering from asthma or those who are taking beta blockers can also safely use allergy drops.
-As always, asthmatics should take their medications to keep their asthma under control, but the chance of significant exacerbation is much less when using allergy drops than when using allergy shots.
+Patients with asthma or patients requiring the use of beta blockers can also safely use allergy drops.
+As always, asthmatics should take their medications to keep their asthma under control, but the chance of significant asthma exacerbation is much less when using allergy drops than when using allergy shots.

 Patients that currently take shots are able to switch to drops (and vice versa).
-Prior to switching, we will need to repeat the allergy testing process.
-If you would like to treat your allergies with drops, or want more information, give us a call at (512) 375-4441. or email our office today to schedule your visit with our Austin allergist or ask questions about pricing or other information.
+We typically will repeat your allergy testing prior to switching treatments.
+If you are interested in allergy drops, or would like more information, call us or email us to make an appointment with our Texas allergist or ask any questions about current pricing or other information.